Christian-Blank/the-company-os/os/domains/rules/data/validation-system.rules.md

 These are the foundational mental models for working with document validation.

-* **Rule 0.1: Fail Fast, Fix Fast.** Detect validation issues as early as possible and provide actionable remediation paths.
+* **Rule 0.1: Domain Ownership.** Each domain service owns and implements validation logic for its document types.
+The Rules Service validates `.rules.md`, the Specs Service would validate `.spec.md`, etc.
+* **Rule 0.2: Orchestration, Not Implementation.** The Repository Maintenance Service orchestrates validation across domains but does not perform validation itself.
+It calls domain services and aggregates results.
-* **Rule 0.2: Template-Driven Validation.** Extract validation rules directly from templates to maintain single source of truth.
+* **Rule 0.3: Template-Driven Validation.** Extract validation rules directly from templates to maintain single source of truth.
-* **Rule 0.3: Human-in-Loop for Ambiguity.** When automated fixes aren't deterministic, request human input via standardized comments.
+* **Rule 0.4: Human-in-Loop for Ambiguity.** When automated fixes aren't deterministic, request human input via standardized comments.
-* **Rule 0.4: Validation as Intelligence.** Every validation failure is a signal that feeds system improvement.
+* **Rule 0.5: Validation as Intelligence.** Every validation failure is a signal that feeds system improvement.

 ---